fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

 ![](./images/B16062_04_09.jpg)

-Often, the response we get when requesting a URL is in the form of JSON objects.
-To deal with a JSON file effectively, we need to know how to parse it.
-The following exercise throws light on this.

 Exercise 4.04: Working with JSON Files
 --------------------------------------

 In this exercise, we will extract details such as the names of students, their qualifications, and additional qualifications from a JSON file.

 Follow these steps to complete this exercise: